Why Work at Children’s….

 * Mental and Emotional Requirements: Manages stress appropriately

-* Mental and Emotional Requirements: Works with others effectively
+* Mental and Emotional Requirements: Works with other effectively

 Equal Employment Opportunity